nola-radar/mentor-marketplace/README.md

 `mvn tomcat7:run`
 Go to http://localhost:8080/mentormarketplace to see the app.

-'Running Flyway Migration
+Running Flyway Migration
 ------------------------
 To run flyway migrations there are two ways to do this right now.
-'mvn compile flyway:migrate
+`mvn compile flyway:migrate`

 Or
-'Right Click the project and access proporties inside netbeans 'Select the actions tab
+`Right Click the project and access proporties inside netbeans` `Select the actions tab`
-'Click Add Custom Button on the Left
+`Click Add Custom Button on the Left`
-'Name the action "Flyway Migrate"
+`Name the action "Flyway Migrate"`
-'In the Execute goals section type "compile flyway:migrate" 'Click Okay
+`In the Execute goals section type "compile flyway:migrate"` `Click Okay`
-'Now when you right click ideavillage in netbeans, under "Custom" you will see the Flyway Migrate action.
-Using this will run Flyway and migrate your database to the latest version
+`Now when you right click ideavillage in netbeans, under "Custom" you will see the Flyway Migrate action.
+Using this will run Flyway and migrate your database to the latest version`

-'Making Flyway Migration Scripts
+Making Flyway Migration Scripts
 --------------------------------
-All Flway migration scripts need to be stored in the /src/main/resources directory under db.migration The naming scheme for each script is V#__some_name
+All Flway migration scripts need to be stored in the /src/main/resources directory under db.migration The naming scheme for each script is
+` V#__some_name`